d8rkmind/project_revive/README.md

 # Poject_Revive

-> **This project is still in its development state and major reworks will be done to the framework**
+> **This project is still in development, and the framework will undergo significant changes.**

 ## How to write a plugin: